Maria Magdalena of Oettingen-Baldern

 Countess Maria Magdalena of Oettingen-Baldern (1619 – 31 August 1688 in Baden-Baden) was the second wife of the Margrave William of Baden-Baden.

+Early life

-Mary Magdalene was a daughter of Count Ernst I von Oettingen to Baldern (1584–1626) and his wife Countess Katharina von Helfenstein-Wiesensteig (1589–1638).
+Mary Magdalene was a daughter of Count Ernst I von Oettingen-Baldern (1584–1626) and his wife Countess Katharina von Helfenstein-Wiesensteig (1589–1638).

+Personal life

 She married Margrave William of Baden-Baden in 1650 in Vienna.

-The following children were born to the marriage:
+They were the parents of: